json4s/json4s-ast/README.md

 `json4s-ast` is an attempt to provide a stable pure correct implementation as well as a high performance implementation of a [JSON](https://en.wikipedia.org/wiki/JSON) value, called a `JValue`.
-This means, that when a user works with a `JValue` (either the `org.json4s.basic.ast` or `org.json4s.ast` version), they can be sure that they can freely pass it around, through various `Scala` [JSON](https://en.wikipedia.org/wiki/JSON) parsers/serializers/libraries/frameworks without having to worry about compatibility issues.
+This means, that when a user works with a `JValue` (either the `org.json4s.ast.safe.fast` or `org.json4s.ast.safe` version), they can be sure that they can freely pass it around, through various `Scala` [JSON](https://en.wikipedia.org/wiki/JSON) parsers/serializers/libraries/frameworks without having to worry about compatibility issues.

-If a user uses a `org.json4s.basic.ast.JValue` directly/indirectly, they will have a pretty good guarantee about performance (can't guarantee good performance for indirect use).
+If a user uses a `org.json4s.ast.safe.fast.JValue` directly/indirectly, they will have a pretty good guarantee about performance
+(can't guarantee good performance for indirect use).
-If a user uses a `org.json4s.ast.JValue` directly, they will have a guarantee that the `JValue` is a correct representation of
+If a user uses a `org.json4s.ast.safe.JValue` directly, they will have a guarantee that the `JValue` is a correct representation of
 [JSON](https://en.wikipedia.org/wiki/JSON) standard.

-## json4s Basic AST
+## json4s Fast AST
-Implementation is in `org.json4s.basic.ast`
+Implementation is in `org.json4s.ast.safe.fast`

 ### Goals
 - Uses the best performing datastructure's for high performance in construction of a `JValue`